 THE “RISING STAR” AWARD

 The Phyllis Campbell Newsome Rising Star Award honors the life of a visionary community activist and a founding member of Montgomery Women.
 As a director of community advocacy for the Washington Council of Agencies, Phyllis Campbell Newsome bettered the life of countless Washington Area individuals and families.
 She convinced nonprofit organizations, elected officials and front line social service agencies to put aside differences and consolidate resources.
 Under her guidance, coalitions formed with the resources and clout to make promises realities.
 Then, in 2002, Phyllis Campbell Newsome died, and a brilliant future was lost.
 Now, we honor Phyllis Campbell Newsome’s memory by recognizing a new Rising Star each year.
-In prior years, the recipients of the Rising Star Award have been Denise Young (2006), Amy Presley (2007), Kathy Lally (2008), Dr. Yvette Butler (2009), Theresa Testoni (2010), Rachel Glass (2011), and Hannah McCann (2012).
+In prior years, the recipients of the Rising Star Award have been Denise Young (2006), Amy Presley (2007), Kathy Lally (2008), Dr. Yvette Butler (2009), Theresa Testoni (2010), Rachel Glass (2011), Hannah McCann (2012) and Wendy Howard (2013).

 THE “SHINING STAR” AWARD

-2013 Shining Star Honoree: Wilma Holmes
+2014 Shining Star Honoree: Bonnie Fogel

 The Shining Star Award honors two beloved founding members of Montgomery Women, Delegate Jane Lawton and County Council Member Marilyn Praisner.
 Both gave unsparingly of their talent, time, intellect and spirit of sisterhood.
 With their energy, expertise and persistence, they were “shining stars” of public service.
 They modeled and championed women’s full participation in public life.
 Montgomery Women has created the “Shining Star” Award in their memory.
 Montgomery Women presents the Shining Star Award each year to an outstanding woman leader who continues Jane and Marilyn’s legacy.
-Established in 2009, our first recipient of the Shining Star Award was Carol Trawick, followed by Judge Irma S. Raker (2010), the Honorable Connie Morella (2011), and Sharon Friedman (2012).
+Established in 2009, our first recipient of the Shining Star Award was Carol Trawick, followed by Judge Irma S. Raker (2010), the Honorable Connie Morella (2011), Sharon Friedman (2012) and Wilma Holmes(2013).

 Greetings and Welcome to Montgomery Women!